meta-pixel

 Rainbows

 Explore the fun science behind colours with easy do it yourself activities.
+Tie in legends about rainbows from different nations to your fun science activities.

-Playful additions:
+Playful Additions

 Building Block/ Construction Area: At the child’s eye level have pictures with numbers and the word in the language shared in your program.
 Taking turns, count blocks in the language.

-Dramatic Play Area: Set up your indoor play area as a camping site, using teepees and other tents.
+Set up your indoor play area as a camping site, using teepees and other tents.
 Setting up a pretend fire, camping dishes, supplies, with small back packs for children to have fun “setting up camp.”
 Invite the cook to suggest and make camping foods one day for lunch could tie into the children’s exploration and creativity with the camping theme.

-Reading Area:
+Reading Area

 Books can be incorporated into areas beyond the reading area!
 Including books in all play areas that can invite further connections and expand creativity.
 For example, the Lego table can have books with pictures of log cabins, teepees and other traditional items children can build or can have transportation or community helper themed books to encourage exploration of the child’s building in these areas.